 - Receive the annual written reports from chairs of Senate standing committees.

 - Serve as counselor to the President of The University of Tennessee.

 - Serve as a non-voting representative of the faculty to the academic affairs committee of the Board of Trustees.

 - Serve on the University Faculty Council and the Tennessee Universities Faculty Senate.

-- Carry the University mace at all official functions.
+- Carry the University mace at all official functions as appropriate.

-- Be alotted three hours re-assignment time from teaching in the fall and spring semesters.
+- Be allotted three hours re-assignment time from teaching in the fall and spring semesters.